Neutron-neutral particle mixing and its observable consequences

 The neutron lifetime anomaly, which refers to the discrepancy in the measured neutron lifetime between two different experimental approaches, has attracted great attention recently (see e.g Ref. \cite{zyla2020review}).
-This discrepancy suggests that the branching fraction for the decay of neutron into proton through the $\beta$-decay is around $99\%$ and thus the invisible branching fraction is around $\Gamma_{a}/\Gamma_{n} \simeq 0.01$ \cite{fornal2018dark,mckeen2018neutron,fajfer2021colored}, where $\Gamma_{n}$ and $\Gamma_{a}$ are the neutron decay rate and the anomaly-induced decay rate, respectively.
-It has been shown that the interpretation of neutron lifetime anomaly based on exotic dark decay channels can be excluded through the analysis of the neutron decay $\beta$ asymmetry \cite{dubbers2019exotic}.
-A specific dark decay channel: $n \rightarrow \chi e^+ e^-$ has been ruled out by the PERKEO II experiment \cite{klopf2019constraints}, where the limits on the corresponding branching ratios and the mass scales of dark matter particles has also been provided.
-A new measurement scheme, which can verify the explanation of neutron lifetime anomaly via neutron-mirror neutron oscillations, has also been designed \cite{broussard2021experimental}.
-Nevertheless, the neutron lifetime anomaly remains a puzzle and a reasonable theoretical explanation needs to be constructed.
+This discrepancy suggests that the branching fraction for the decay of neutron into proton through the $\beta$-decay is around $99\%$ and thus the invisible branching fraction is around $\Gamma_{a}/\Gamma_{n} \simeq 0.01$ \cite{fornal2018dark,mckeen2018neutron,dubbers2019exotic,fajfer2021colored}, where $\Gamma_{n}$ and $\Gamma_{a}$ are the neutron decay rate and the anomaly-induced decay rate, respectively.
+As discussed in Sec. \ref{sec1}, the neutron lifetime anomaly remains a puzzle and a reasonable theoretical explanation needs to be constructed.

 Concerning the neutron lifetime anomaly, it is necessary to figure out what the manifestations of a neutron state really are in its production, interaction, and detection processes.
 Pariticularly, in the detection process, it is important to distinguish between what particles have been created and what particles have been really detected in experiments \cite{griffiths2008introduction}.
-If we maintain that a pure particle should have a definite mass and a definite lifetime, only the mass eigenstate can be treated as pure particles because it has a well-defined lifetime.
-For example, in the $K^0$-$\bar{K}^0$ mixing \cite{gell1955behavior,lee1957remarks,christenson1964evidence}, the mass eigenstates $K_L$ and $K_S$, which are the mixtures of the $K^0$ and $\bar{K}^0$ mesons, can be treated as pure particles because $K_L$ and $K_S$ have well-defined lifetimes, but $K^0$ and $\bar{K}^0$ cannot be treated as pure particles according to this definition.
+If we maintain that a pure particle should have a definite mass and a definite lifetime, only the mass eigenstate can be treated as pure particles because it has a well-defined mass and lifetime.
+For example, in the $K^0$-$\bar{K}^0$ mixing \cite{gell1955behavior,lee1957remarks,christenson1964evidence}, the mass eigenstates $K_L$ and $K_S$, which are the mixtures of the $K^0$ and $\bar{K}^0$ mesons, can be treated as pure particles because $K_L$ and $K_S$ have well-defined masses and lifetimes, but $K^0$ and $\bar{K}^0$ cannot according to this definition.